ooyala/html5-skin/README.md

 5. After cloning, just `cd` in there, install dependencies by running `npm install`

-6. One of our dependencies currently has an issue in which it incorrectly declares React as a dependency rather than a peer dependency.
-This began causing build issues after React 16.0.0 was released.
-Until this issue is addressed, you can work around it by running `npm dedupe`

-7. This project also makes use of *git submodule* for the config directory.
+6. This project also makes use of *git submodule* for the config directory.
 This needs to be initialized using *git submodule* commands:
    ```sh
        git submodule init